LexiFi/dead_code_analyzer/docs/optional_arguments/OPTIONAL_ARGUMENTS.md

 the function's parameters.

 > [!CAUTION]
-> The analyzer tracks sperately optional arguments declared in `.ml` and in
+> The analyzer tracks separately optional arguments declared in a module's
-> `.mli` files.
-This implies that it is possible that an optional argument is
+> structure and in a module's explicit signature.
+This implies that it is
-> reported never used inside its compilation but not outside (and vice-versa).
+> possible for an optional argument to be reported as never used inside its
+> module but not outside (and vice-versa).
 > The examples should help understand the implication on the resolutions.

 In order to provide actionable reports, the analyzer does not report an optional